My cocaine addiction left me deranged, delusional and on the brink of death. It took 10 years and four stints in rehab before I got sober

 A year and a half after getting sober, I applied to the Schulich School of Law at Dalhousie University.
 For my entrance essay, I wrote about my addiction—and I was accepted in September 2012.
 One of the professors even came to my yearly celebration of sobriety.
 During law school, I was open about my addiction, and people were curious but kind and encouraging.
 I was able to demonstrate to myself and others that someone can live in recovery and still have a gratifying professional and personal life.

-While in Halifax, I met a hilarious, thoughtful man at a recovery meeting named Colin Hubley.
-We quickly fell in love.
-We married on August 20, 2014, and, nine months ago, I gave birth to our daughter, Nolah.
+While in Halifax, I met a hilarious, thoughtful man at a recovery meeting, and we quickly fell in love.
+We married on August 20, 2014, and, nine months ago, I gave birth to our daughter.
 She is the happiest baby I’ve ever seen.
-Colin and I spend our free time walking our dog, Jean-Jacques Rousseau, having dinner with our families and seeing our close friends, all of whom are in recovery.
+We spend our free time walking our dog, having dinner with our families and seeing our close friends, all of whom are in recovery.

 I’ve lost a lot of friends in the past few years, people who weren’t able to overcome their addiction.
 Jamie, a good friend I’d met at CAMH, overdosed and died in the summer of 2014.
 My friends Danny and Jenn also passed away last year from drug and alcohol overdoses; both of them left small children and grieving families.
 And this fall I was buying a coffee at Queen and Jarvis when I ran into an ex-boyfriend who was panhandling at the corner for his next high.
 Most people think addiction is a series of progressively bad choices.
 That’s a myth: it’s an illness.
 In our society, we value people who can march forward and self-correct.
 Addiction is a stain on our ability to improve.